codeinred/recursive-variant/README.md

 sudo cmake --install build
 ```

-It can then be found as a CMake package
+Once installed, the library can then be discovered as a CMake package:

 ```cmake
 find_package(rva REQUIRED)
 ```

-In either case, you can use it via `target_link_libraries`.
-The library is
+In either case, whether obtained via `FetchContent`, or installed as a package,
-header-only, but this will ensure that it's added to the include path for that
+you can use it via `target_link_libraries`.
+The library is header-only, but this
-target.
+will ensure that it's added to the include path for that target.

 ```cmake
 target_link_libraries(<your target> PRIVATE rva::rva)